cerritej/OneBadApple/DesignDocument.md

    - It requests the value of `k` (number of processes/nodes) by printing "Enter the number of nodes in the ring: ".
    - It prompts for a string message to send by printing "Enter the message to send to node [node_id]: ".
    - It prompts for the destination node by printing "Enter the destination node (0-k-1): ".

+*D. Implementation Guidelines*

+1. **Utilize Process Management and IPC System Calls**:
+   - The program utilizes process management and IPC system calls, such as `fork`, `signal`, and `pipe`.
+These system calls are used to create and manage child processes, establish communication channels between them, and synchronize their actions.

+2. **Create and Manage Child Processes**:
+   - The program creates and manages child processes based on the provided value of `k` (number of processes/nodes).
+It uses a loop to create child processes, each representing a node in the circular communication system.

+3. **Interact with the User to Send Messages**:
+   - The program interacts with the user to send messages by prompting for input in the `main` function in `main.c`.
+It prompts the user for the message to send and the destination node.

+4. **Use Descriptive Variable Names**:
+   - The program uses descriptive variable names following the `camelCase` convention.
+For example, `nodes` represents an array of `struct Node` representing the nodes in the ring, and `destNode` represents the destination node for a message.

+5. **Aim for Self-Documenting Code**:
+   - The program aims for self-documenting code with minimal inline documentation.
+It uses meaningful variable and function names, clear logic, and consistent coding style to make the code easy to understand without the need for extensive comments.